andrewnoonan2004/version-control-group-project/.ipynb_checkpoints/README-checkpoint.md

     // 'git commit -m "message" '
     // 'git push'
 8) Make a pull request to merge into the main branch (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+9) Thank you for contributing to your open-source software!
+There is a 100% chance that we will approve your merge request.
+The last sentence was 100% a lie.